thsnyder/Programmatic-seo-generator/README.md

 - The frontend uses Vite for fast development
 - The backend uses Flask with CORS enabled
 - API calls are proxied from frontend to backend during development
-- Hot reload is enabled for both frontend and backend
+- Hot reload is enabled for both frontend and backend # Updated Thu Jul  3 16:06:47 CDT 2025